CasualCoder91/N_Body/docs/NBodySimulation/Initialization.rst

 Positions
 ---------

-The positions of the field stars within the cone of vision are generated in two steps of rejection sampling followed by the transformation (?).
+The positions of the field stars within the cone of vision are generated in two steps of rejection sampling followed by the transformation :eq:`transformation_matrix`.

 In the first step trial positions are drawn from a uniform distribution within a cuboid containing the cone.
 The boundaries of the cuboid are given by